 Background

 By and large, motorhomes are built by companies that borrow van manufacturer engineering, then build luxury quarters around it.
 Or at least some of them do.
-Since 1988, Volkswagen has been offering the California, a four-berth motorhome based on the Transporter van, which in more recent years has been challenged by the Mercedes Marco Polo, a V-Class/Vito van-based contender of the same size.
-Many motorhome buyers though, want something larger than either of these models.
+Since 1988, Volkswagen has been offering the California, a four-berth motorhome based on the Transporter van, which in more recent years has been challenged by two van-based contenders of the same size, the Mercedes V-Class Marco Polo and the Ford Transit Custom Nugget.
+Many motorhome buyers though, want something larger than any of these models.
 And you'd certainly need something bigger if you wanted a proper bathroom in your motorhome, a feature that would give you real go-anywhere freedom in using a vehicle like this.
 That's what this model, the Volkswagen Grand California, provides.

-Launched in early 2020, it's only direct rivals come from motorhome companies basing a living structure on third-party large van - usually a Fiat Ducato or a Peugeot Boxer.
+Launched in 2019, it's only direct rivals come from motorhome companies basing a living structure on third-party large van - usually a Fiat Ducato or a Peugeot Boxer.
 Volkswagen reckons that designing and producing the complete vehicle itself produces a much more complete end product.
-Are they right?
-Let's find out.
+And updated this Grand California in Spring 2025 to create the model we're going to look at here.

 Driving Experience

-Because of its sheer size, the Grand California is a more challenging thing to drive than Volkswagen's regular California model - and of course it's much heavier too, which is why the 2.0-litre TDI 177PS diesel engine that all variants of this model share takes nearly 16 seconds to reach 60mph from rest and longer still to get itself through the gears.
-Overtakes will need to be planned well in advance but once you're up to speed, the plump 410Nm torque figure keeps you there without undue bother.
+Because of its sheer size, the Grand California is a more challenging thing to drive than Volkswagen's regular California model - and of course it's much heavier too, so you might be a touch concerned that as part of this update, the 2.0-litre TDI diesel engine this motorhome has to have has been reduced in output from 177PS to 163PS, as part of a switch to Euro VI HD emissions regulations.
+But it still puts out the same gutsy 410Nm of torque, so the performance figures remain unchanged.
+This model takes nearly 16 seconds to reach 60mph from rest and longer still to get itself through the gears.
+Overtakes will need to be planned well in advance but once you're up to speed, the plump torque figure keeps you there without undue bother.
 All derivatives use an 8-speed DSG automatic gearbox which changes sweetly through the ratios and facilitates quiet cruising.

 Design and Build

-With the Grand California, Volkswagen has for the first time entered what the motorhome industry calls '6-metre' class and added in a bathroom to a vehicle of this kind.
-If you know the Wolfsburg brand's LCVs, you'll recognise from here at the front that it's based on the company's biggest van, the Crafter.
+With the Grand California, Volkswagen entered what the motorhome industry calls '6-metre' class and added in a bathroom to a vehicle of this kind.
+If you know the Wolfsburg brand's LCVs, you'll recognise at the front that it's based on the company's biggest van, the Crafter.

-Which means it's big - particularly in this '680' form, the figures designating a 6.8m length.
+Which means it's big - particularly in its largest '680' form, the figures designating a 6.8m length.
 There's also a slightly smaller '600' model measuring in at 6m for those with smaller driveways.
 That alternative '600' model offers the option of an upstairs sleeping area.
 A Grand California '680', in contrast, is very much based around luxury accommodation for just two folk.
+Apart from revised rear badging, there are no exterior changes for this updated model.

 The main bed is at the rear and is a comfortable size for a couple of adults - as you'd hope it would be in a vehicle this big.
 Bluetooth speakers around this bed allow someone at this end of the vehicle to listen to a different kind of music from that playing in the cab.
 If you do need to sleep more than two people, there's the option on the 600 model of an extra berth over the cab, which slides cleverly in and out and could be used by a couple of kids or small adult.